Defend against scammers

-Reservation Hijack scams: the travel scam that looks like your real hotel booking
+Reservation Hijack Scam: the travel scam that looks exactly like your real hotel booking

 You’re so excited for your trip.
 You book a hotel.
 Everything looks normal.